Qatar-3: Orbit

 This planet is another typical hot Jupiter.
 It orbits very close to its star with a period of 2 days, 12 hours, 11 minutes, and 24 seconds.
 This corresponds with an orbital distance of about 0.04 AU, which is 10 times closer to its star than Mercury is to the Sun.
 With an eccentricity of 0, this suggests that Qatar-3b is on a perfectly circular orbit.

 Physical properties

 Qatar-3b is a massive planet, with 4.31 times the mass of Jupiter, but a similar radius.
-With a density if 4.0 g cm−3, this is one of the densest planets discovered.
+With a density of 4.0 g cm−3, this is one of the densest planets discovered.
 With an effective temperature of 1,681 K, it is a scorched planet.